What’s on the SCOTUS Docket?

 The Court will hear consequential cases regarding the First and Second Amendments and more.

 It has not been mentioned much in this presidential race, but the makeup of the Supreme Court might hang in the balance.
 It was the deciding issue in 2016, as then-Senate Majority Leader Mitch McConnell rolled the dice and held off on confirming a replacement for the late, great Antonin Scalia until after the election.
-Donald Trump then proved himself during his first term, nominating three of the Court’s current justices and giving the Court a solid conservative majority.
+Donald Trump then proved himself during his first term, nominating three of the Court’s current justices and giving it a solid conservative majority.

 While 70 isn’t considered old for a justice today, Sotomayor is a Type 1 diabetic, having been diagnosed when she was seven years old.
 Given her medical situation, Democrats have become increasingly concerned.
 It was for this reason that earlier this year, Connecticut Democrat Senator Richard Blumenthal called on Sotomayor to step down and give Biden, with a Democrat-controlled Senate, another left-wing justice to accompany his first pick, Ketanji Brown Jackson, rather than risk Trump winning the election.